jfspps/Spring-Mongo-Gradle-Recipe/README.md

 block() when retrieving data.

 The refactoring from WebMVS to WebFlux starts with a new branch 'webflux'.
-At the time of course completion, many of the features of reactive programming with Spring were not completely understood and hence some of the blocking code remains blocking.
+At the time of course completion, many of the features of reactive programming with Spring were not completely understood and hence some of the code remains blocking.
 This demonstration is really a work in progress.

 When working with reactive controllers and services and non-reactive templates (such as WebMVC), one returns